lume/lume/docs/guide/scene-graph.md

 different visual ways.

 This next example shows how parent nodes affect the positioning of child nodes.
-The positions and rotations of the child `<lume-node>` elements are relative to their parent `<lume-node>` elements.
+The positions and rotations of the child `<lume-element3d>` elements are relative to their parent `<lume-element3d>` elements.
 This is why the parent-most node only rotates, while each child not only rotates, but also moves due to the rotation of its parent.